 The Medicaid EHR Incentive Program, defined by the ARRA of 2009, was established to provide incentive payments to eligible providers for their efforts to meaningfully use certified EHR technology, including adoption, implementation, or upgrade (A/I/U).

-Through August, 2017, DOM has paid \$ 207,746,612 in incentive payments to 3,127 unique eligible professionals (EPs) and 98 eligible hospitals (EHs) for attesting to A/I/U or Meaningful Use (MU).
+Through April 2019, DOM has paid \$216,010,542 to 3265 unique eligible professionals (EPs) and 98 eligible hospitals (EHs) for attesting to AIU or Meaningful Use (MU).